DocRaptor/docraptor-ruby/README.md

 ## Next Steps

-- Optionally store and get a URL for your converted document with <a href="https://docraptor.com/document-hosting">document hosting</a>.</li>
+- Optionally store and get a URL for your converted document with [document hosting](https://docraptor.com/document-hosting)
-- View more <a href="examples">code examples</a> with error handling, asynchronous creation, file saving, and document hosting.</li>
+- View more [code examples](examples) with error handling, asynchronous creation, file saving, and document hosting.
-- Perfect your document styling with our <a href="https://help.docraptor.com">knowledge base</a>, <a href="https://docraptor.com/documentation/style">style and formatting reference</a>, and <a href="https://docraptor.com/documentation/api">API reference</a>.
-Easily add headers and footers, page breaks, page numbers, table of contents, and much more!</li>
+- Perfect your document styling with our [knowledge base](https://help.docraptor.com), [style and formatting reference](https://docraptor.com/documentation/style), and [API reference](https://docraptor.com/documentation/api).
+Easily add headers and footers, page breaks, page numbers, table of contents, and much more!

 ## More Help